P&O UK (P&O Cruises)

 P&O UK's Arvia - the UK's second LNG-powered cruise vessel (following the sistership Iona), made her debut in Lisbon (Portugal) on January 3rd on...January 6, 2023

 P&O Cruises UK passengers left livid after their sea vacation was "ruined" by Christmas Day "disaster".
 Passengers on the maiden voyage of P&...December 29, 2022

 Other P&O UK cruise ships

-Currently under construction at Meyer Werft's Papenburg Shipyard, MS Arvia is the shipbuilder's 51th cruise liner.
-The vessel's construction officially started on February 22, 2021, with the steel cutting ceremony (hull S-716) at Meyer Werft.
+Currently under construction at Meyer Werft's shipyard in Papenburg Germany, MS Arvia is the shipbuilder's 51th cruise liner.
+The vessel's construction officially started on February 22, 2021, with the steel-cutting ceremony (hull S-716).
 The event was online (via live satellite link) and attended by Paul Ludlow (P&O UK's President).
-Arvia's delivery is currently planned for December 2022.

 Arvia's SkyDome (970-m2 / 10440-ft2 glass roof cover) consists of 340 pieces and weighs 105 tons.
 For the mounting operation, Meyer Werft uses a Liebherr LTM1750-9.1 (750-ton mobile crane).